-- (a) An accredited stock person, a LEIMT member, must accompany each consignment of livestock and must remain with the consignment until the vessel has completed discharging at the final port of discharge. - (b) An accredited veterinarian, a LEIMT member, must accompany each consignment of livestock where required by the relevant Australian Government agency and must remain with the consignment until the vessel has completed discharging at the final port of discharge. - (i) Accredited veterinarians must accompany consignments by sea that are: - (c) travelling to or through the Middle East - (d) undertaken upon new or recently renovated vessels, or - (e) the first consignment for an exporter. - (ii) The accredited veterinarian and accredited stock person may be the same person if that person holds both current accreditations. - (f) Accredited LEIMT stockpersons and accredited LEIMT veterinarians must work with the vessel's Master and crew to ensure and maintain the health and welfare of the livestock on-board. - (g) All personnel handling and caring for livestock or who are otherwise responsible for animals during the voyage must be able to demonstrate an adequate level of experience and skill to allow them to undertake their duties as per the valid Sea Load Plan. - (h) Pregnant livestock must be accompanied by an accredited stockperson with experience with pregnant livestock.
+- (a) An accredited stock person must accompany each consignment of livestock and must remain with the consignment until the vessel has completed discharging at the final port of discharge. - (b) An accredited veterinarian must accompany each consignment of livestock where required by the relevant Australian Government agency and must remain with the consignment until the vessel has completed discharging at the final port of discharge. - (i) Accredited veterinarians must accompany consignments by sea that are: - (c) travelling to or through the Middle East - (d) undertaken upon new or recently renovated vessels, or - (e) the first consignment for an exporter. - (ii) The accredited veterinarian and accredited stock person may be the same person if that person holds both current accreditations. - (f) Accredited stockpersons and accredited veterinarians must work with the vessel's Master and crew to ensure and maintain the health and welfare of the livestock on-board. - (g) All personnel handling and caring for livestock or who are otherwise responsible for animals during the voyage must be able to demonstrate an adequate level of experience and skill to allow them to undertake their duties. - (h) Pregnant livestock must be accompanied by an accredited stockperson with experience with pregnant livestock.